• Updated on 4 October 2021 • Ray from Kraywoods

 Why Do Your Glasses Fog Up When You Wear A Mask?

-How To Stop Your Glasses From Fogging Up When Wearing A Mask?
+How to Stop Your Glasses from Fogging Up When Wearing a Mask?

-✔ First and most important tip: make sure your mask is fitting properly.
+- Make sure your mask properly fits: A first and the most important tip.
 Most medical masks have a bendable and flexible metal strip to ensure the best fit around your nose and cheeks.
+It’s a good step to preventing your glasses from fogging up.
 It is not necessary to have a surgical mask for a good fit.
 If you're planning to make and use a homemade mask, you can sew in a pipe cleaner or a twist tie to the top of your mask.
 By doing so, you can always ensure the best possible fit when wearing your mask, just like the medical ones.
 You might also want to adjust the mask's straps or ear loops, as this can also help get a better fit.
-Once the mask fits well, your breath should pass through the mask anymore, and this will stop your glasses from fogging up.
+Once the mask fits well, your breath should pass through the mask anymore.

-✔ Most doctors around the world have been using tape around the top part of their mask to stop their glasses from getting foggy.
-You can also apply this tip and do it by yourself.
-You can tape the top part of your mask from cheek to cheek, through the bridge of your nose.
+- Tape the top part of your mask: It’s a weird advice but it does actually stop your glasses from fogging up.
+Most doctors around the world have been using tape around the top part of their mask.
+You can apply this tip on yourself too.
+All you have to do is tape the top part of your mask from cheek to cheek, through the bridge of your nose.
 When doing so, avoid using duct tape, as this may irritate your skin.
 Adhesive, athletic, or medical tapes would be ideal.
 Before using a specific kind of tape, make sure to test it on a different part of your body to ensure that it will not irritate your skin.

-Should You Use Soap On Glasses to Prevent Condensation?
+Should You Use Soap on Glasses to Prevent Condensation?